Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Texas State has played six games, with four wins against the spread.

-- The Bobcats have turned the ball over 13 times this season, seven more turnovers than the Panthers have forced (6).
+- The Bobcats have turned the ball over seven more times (13 total) than the Panthers have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.